stylelint-scss/stylelint-scss/src/rules/double-slash-comment-whitespace-inside/README.md

 This rule only works with SCSS-like [single-line comments](https://sass-lang.com/documentation/syntax/comments) and ignores CSS comments (`/* */`).

-Any number of slases are allowed at the beginning of the comment.
+Any number of slashes are allowed at the beginning of the comment.
 So `/// comment` is treated the same way as `// comment`.

 Note that a newline is not possible as a whitespace in terms of this rule as `//`-comments are intended to be single-line.